Skip to main content

 Residency Requirement

-• Proof of identity and date of birth (e.g., U.S. birth certificate, U.S. passport)
+• Proof of identity and date of birth (U.S. passport, U.S. birth certificate, certificate of naturalization, or permanent resident card)

-• Proof of completion of driver education (if applicable)
+• Proof of completion of an approved 24-hour driver education course (under 18)

 Fees change frequently.
 Always verify the current fee at the official Ohio DMV website before your visit.